kompics/docs/tutorial/simulation/pingpong/pingpong.rst

 		log4j:WARN No appenders could be found for logger (CodeInstrumentation). log4j:WARN Please initialize the log4j system properly.

-	In the case you should check your `log4j.properties` files as it might be missing or missconfigured.
+	In the case you should check your `log4j.properties` files as it might be missing or miss-configured.

 Remember to set the following in your `log4j.properties` files, so that the logger output is manageable and related to your logs only.